Skip to content

 Sharon A. Cusanza

-MSN, RN, NEA-BC
+MSN, RN, NEA-BC, CHCP

-Magnet®, Pathway to Excellence®
+Magnet®, Accreditation®, Pathway to Excellence®

-Sharon Cusanza brings over 32 years of nursing experience to her consultation practice, including nursing leadership, quality improvement, and Magnet® experience.
+Sharon Cusanza brings over 40 years of nursing experience to her consultation practice, including nursing leadership, quality improvement, and Magnet® experience.
 She is currently the head of risk management education at LAMMICO.

 Summary of Services

-• Conducts gap analysis and readiness assessments, and provides strategies for success.
+• Conducts gap analysis and readiness assessments and provides strategies for success.

 • Develops customized education and training to support organizational needs.